On Higher Order Drift and Diffusion Estimates for Stochastic SINDy: Introduction

 In the paper, we conduct a numerical analysis for using SINDy for stochastic system and introduce improved methods which give higher order convergence.
 As mentioned, in \cite{boninsegna2018sparse} the drift and diffusion are approximated using the Kramer-Moyal formulas.
 We demonstrate the convergence rates of the algorithm with respect to the sampling period and the length of the trajectory.
 The approximations given in \cite{boninsegna2018sparse} only give first order convergence with respect to the sampling frequency.
 A similar analysis of the Kramer-Moyal estimates based on binning can be found in \cite{chen2022non}.
 Additionally, since they only converge in expectation, we may require a long trajectory for the variance of the estimate to be tolerable.
 Combined, these can make the data requirements to use SINDy for an SDE very demanding.
 To help remedy this, we demonstrate how we can develop higher order approximations of the drift and diffusion functions for use in SINDy.

 The paper is organized as follows: First, we will review the SINDy algorithm and some concepts from SDEs which we will be using in this paper.
-We will then conduct a numerical analysis of the algorithms presented in \cite{boninsegna2018sparse}, including bounds on the error of the estimates.
+We will then conduct a numerical analysis of the algorithms presented in \cite{boninsegna2018sparse}, using the Ito-Taylor expansion of the SDE.
 Next, we will present new, higher order methods and show the convergence rates of these methods.
 Finally, we will test all of these methods on several numerical examples to demonstrate how the new methods allow us to compute far more accurate approximations of the system for a given sampling frequency and trajectory length.